formlio/forml/docs/workflow/operator.rst

 integrity at every step of the workflow.

 The operator layer also happens to be the ideal stage for carrying out unit testing.
-For this purpose, ForML provides a complete :doc:`operator unit testing framework <../testing>`.
+For this purpose, ForML provides a complete :ref:`operator unit testing framework <testing>`.

 Generic Implementation